Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Semantic Confidence Aggregation

 \subsection{Methodology}

-Similar to Sem Entropy, we begin by sampling multiple answers and clustering them based on semantic similarity.
+Similar to Sem Entropy~\citep{kuhn2023semantic}, we begin by sampling multiple answers and clustering them based on semantic similarity.
 Let $\mathcal{S} = \{s_1, \dots, s_N\}$ denote $N$ sampled responses for a given question.
 We partition $\mathcal{S}$ into $M$ clusters $\mathcal{C}=\{C_1, \dots, C_M\}$.
-Since token-level generation probabilities reflect the model’s certainty, for a cluster $C_m$, we compute its confidence as the sum of the token-level probabilities of all responses within the cluster, rather than relying on the proportion of samples it contains.
+Following Sem Entropy, for a cluster $C_m$, we compute its confidence as the sum of the token-level probabilities of all responses within the cluster.
 The formulation is:

 where $p(s)$ represents the token-level generation probability of sequence $s$.

 Since low-probability responses may be generated by chance rather than representing answers the model considers likely correct, we sum only the probabilities of clusters whose confidence exceeds a threshold $\tau$.
 The set of valid clusters is defined as $\mathcal{C}_{\text{valid}} = \{ C_m \in \mathcal{C} \mid P(C_m) > \tau \}$ and the final confidence score for the question is computed as: